benlinux1/015_BenoitVINCENT-TODOC/README.md

 ## Architecture Components & Data persistence

-This app adopt Architecture Components and enables data persistence, thanks to SQLite Room.
+This app adopt Architecture Components and provides data persistence, thanks to SQLite Room.
 Each task belongs to a project, so this database contains currently 2 tables ("tasks" & "projects").
-As describes the pictures below, data is accessed by DAO (Data Access Object).
+As describes the picture below, data is accessed by DAO (Data Access Object).
 The two dedicated repositories provides access to Dao data, then thanks to their public methods, display data in MainActivity through a ViewModel for each task.

 <p align="center">
   <img width="533" alt="Architecture ok" src="https://user-images.githubusercontent.com/78255467/173401218-ad4cac28-de55-4f5a-bc06-b3df8124d244.png">